dinoBALLETTI/gone_fishing/README.md

 ## How to fish
 1. Clone this repository on your computer.
-2. On your computer, open a terminal and go to the cloned repository
+2. On your computer, open a terminal and go to the cloned repository and V1 folder.
 3. Run the program using the command ``` php gone_fishing.php ```